kodjunkie/node-raspar/README.md

 # Raspar

-Web scraping API for lossless mp3s, videos, EDM tracks, and archived files
+Node API for scraping lossless mp3s, videos, EDM tracks, archived files and more.